 There are more than 200 viruses that cause the common cold.
-Sadly therefore, human body can never build up resistance to all of them.
+Sadly, therefore, the human body can never build up resistance to all of them.
 This is why colds are so common and often return.

 People hate being sick; let’s face it, it sucks, so wouldn’t it be great if there was something simple, safe and inexpensive that you could take that might reduce both the effects (symptoms) of colds and the length of time you are sick?

 Wouldn’t it be even better if that ‘something’ benefited other parts of your body and helped with improving your overall health?

 Would you want to know about it?
 I would.

 The good news is, vitamin C (ascorbic acid) fits the bill.
 And for all the folks who just rolled their eyes, it’s important to understand why some of the research hasn’t found a benefit with vitamin C and the common cold and why other studies have.